 Operational products consisting of various Sea Surface Temperature indexes for the Pacific and Indian oceans were made available from POAMA-2 (P24) on the National Climate Centres web site.
 Another set of operational products focussed on the prediction of extreme ocean temperature in the Great Barrier Reef (for warnings of coral bleaching) are available on the Bureau’s Oceanographic Services web site.

 A new version of POAMA-2, version M24, has been developed as a seamless multi-week to seasonal forecast system.
-It is being run by Bureau Operations in trial mode and forms the basis for the new seamless experimental products on the POAMA research web site.
+From 22 May 2013, this version became the new official Bureau seasonal forecast model.
+The Bureau’s monthly seasonal climate outlook is based on forecasts from this new system.
+In addition to the official Bureau products a suite of new seamless experimental products are available on the POAMA research web site on a trial basis.

 POAMA continues to be developed by scientists from the Centre for Australian Climate and Weather Research (CAWCR).
 New versions of the POAMA model are now based on the new national modelling system (ACCESS), which is used for all time scales from weather forecasting to climate change projections.^ Top